florian-glombik/workplace-reservation/README.md

 For the Client/Webapp: Make sure to execute `npm install` within the folder `workplace-reservation/webapp`

 The project is based on Go and React.
-I use [GoLand](https://www.jetbrains.com/de-de/go/) as IDE and included my project configurations within this file, which might save you some time getting started with the project in case you do not prefer another IDE.
+I use [GoLand](https://www.jetbrains.com/de-de/go/) as IDE and included my project configurations within this repository, which might save you some time getting started with the project in case you do not prefer another IDE.